microsoft/kiota/vscode/microsoft-kiota/debugging.md

 At this point you have the code extension installed, but it needs the kiota executable to work properly.

+> Note: alternatively to building the extension yourself, you can download it from [the pipeline](https://github.com/microsoft/kiota/actions/workflows/build-vscode-extension.yml) by filtering the branch (top right corner) with the pull request branch, selecting the latest run, and downloading the vsix from the artifacts.
+This will allow you to jump directly to the last step.

 #### Building kiota

 Refer to step 1 from the "debugging" section.
 The major difference will be the output path: